Top 10 Time Tracking Software for Linux

 Summing up

 This is our list of 10 time tracking apps for Linux.
-Some of them may be hard to use for a person with insufficient knowledge of Linux environment.
+Some of them may be hard to use for a person with insufficient knowledge of the Linux environment.
 These days this is still a niche software but its value is undeniable and there is a multum of reasons to give it a try.
 Who knows, maybe one day it will go head to head with Windows and Mac OS.

 Perhaps you know some project management tools for Linux that we omitted in this article.
 If yes, do not hesitate to share them in the comment section!